Sanctions we can impose

 Panels will always consider the sanctions in the order from a caution order, to a striking off order.

-The nurse or midwife is cautioned for their behaviour but is allowed to practise without any restriction.
+The nurse, midwife or nursing associate is cautioned for their behaviour but is allowed to practise without any restriction.
 The caution order can last from one to five years.

 Conditions of practice order

-This order restricts a nurse or midwife's practice for up to three years, and must be reviewed by a fitness to practise panel before it expires.
+This order restricts a nurse, midwife or nursing associate's practice for up to three years, and must be reviewed by a fitness to practise panel before it expires.

 We use it when the concerns identified in their practise are considered capable of being addressed through re-training or assessment.

-The nurse or midwife must, comply with the restrictions or directions in order to practise.
+The nurse, midwife or nursing associate must, comply with the restrictions or directions in order to practise.
 For example, they may be restricted from working in a particular setting or directed to re-train in a particular area.

-A suspension order prevents the nurse or midwife from practising for a specified length of time.
+A suspension order prevents the nurse, midwife or nursing associate from practising for a specified length of time.

-If a nurse or midwife is struck off, their name is removed from our register and they are not allowed to work as a nurse or midwife in the UK.
+If a nurse, midwife or nursing associate is struck off, their name is removed from our register and they are not allowed to work as a nurse or midwife in the UK, or as a nursing associate in England.

-If a nurse or midwife is currently subject to a sanction, you will be able to see this when you search for their name on the register.
+If a nurse, midwife or nursing associate is currently subject to a sanction, you will be able to see this when you search for their name on the register.